Renormalization-group equations of the LEFT at two loops: dimension-five effects: Renormalization-group equations of the LEFT at two loops

 \subsection{Operator basis and scheme definition}

 The Lagrangian for the LEFT is

 with the leading-order terms

 and covariant derivative $D_\mu = \p_\mu + i g T^A G_\mu^A + i e Q A_\mu$.
+The LEFT power counting is dictated by the expansion parameter $p/v$ or $m/v$, where $v$ denotes the electroweak scale, $p$ an external momentum, and $m$ a mass of the degrees of freedom in the theory.
 The effective operators up to dimension five are given in Tab.~\ref{tab:basisphysandeom} (physical and on-shell redundant operators) and Tab.~\ref{tab:basisevanescent} (evanescent operators).
 We work with the basis defined in Ref.~\cite{Naterop:2023dek}.
 Note that in contrast to the sample theories in Sects.~\ref{sec:EOMOperators} and~\ref{sec:ClassIIbNuisance}, the redundant operators are not written in manifest EOM form, i.e., in our basis the actual class-IIa operators consist of linear combinations of physical, on-shell redundant, and evanescent operators.

 We split $G_{\mu}^A$ into background and quantum gluons and implement the standard background-field gauge fixing~\cite{Abbott:1980hw,Abbott:1983zw}.
 The field-strength tensors and dual field-strength tensors for photons and gluons are